sptrakesh/mongo-service/README.md

 create a corresponding metric document in the database.
 Thus a *CRUD* operation involves approximately 12 database operations internally.

-The tests are set up to *run* each *CRUD* operations `10` times, and a *run* is repeated a second time to get better average and variability numbers.
-Seperate runs are set up with `10, 50, 100, 500` and `1000` concurrent threads.
+The tests are set up to *run* each set of *CRUD* operations `10` times (*iterations*), and a *run* is repeated a second time to get better average and variability numbers.
+Separate runs are set up with `10, 50, 100, 500` and `1000` concurrent threads.
 All testing is conducted against the simple [docker stack](docker/stack.yml) running on the same machine.
 A key goal of the test is to ensure that no errors are encountered while running the test.

 The following numbers were achieved on my laptop during normal use (plenty of other applications and processes running).